COVID-19 vaccination in Sri Lanka

 COVID-19 vaccination in Sri Lanka is an ongoing immunisation campaign against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19, in response to the ongoing pandemic in the country.
 As of late July, the Sinopharm BIBP vaccine accounted for 78% of the total 13.8 million vaccines obtained by Sri Lanka to date.
 The United States donated over 1.5 million Moderna vaccine through COVAX.

 Background

 The Government of Sri Lanka commenced its COVID-19 vaccination program under the COVAX facility with first batch of Oxford–AstraZeneca vaccines arrive in Sri Lanka on 28 January 2021 from the Serum Institute of India.
 (SII).

-Phase one

-In the first phase, the government began vaccination of health and front line workers in February 2021.

-Phase two

-In the second phase, the government began vaccination of persons above the age of 30 in late February 2021 in the Western Province.
-This was rolled back in early March 2021, to limited to persons above the age of 60.
-By April, vaccination of persons above the age of 30 has started and extended beyond the Western Province.

 Shortages

 By April, with a surge in COVID cases in a third wave of infections, Sri Lanka faced a severe shortage of the Astra-Zeneca vaccine due to an export ban by India.
 This left majority of the 3.5% of the population that was given the first dose without access to the second.
 Sri Lanka faced an shortage of Sputnik V vaccine due to a spike of cases in Russia resulting in the manufacturer Gamaleya Research Institute of Epidemiology and Microbiology, focusing on meeting local demand.